andrasq/node-q-then/Readme.md

 ## P.reject( reason )

 Create a new promise that will reject with the given reason.
+The reason is used as is, even if it is a thenable (thenables are not waited to resolve).

     var promise = P.reject(123);
     promise.then(null, function reject(reason) {